wgillaspy/temp-cont/README.md

 # temp(erature)-cont(roller)

 An very small atemga328p based temperature controller that can be used to incubate animals :lizard: :honeybee: :hatching_chick: and plants :rose: :cactus:.

 It uses up to five ds18b20 temperature probes connected into a single audio jack to monitor temperature.
-Heating can be provided through any 5v-12vDC heating source.
+Heating can be provided through a 5v-12vDC heating source.
 I use the 12v rail of a spare computer power supply.

 The board connects to any computer over usb serial and prints the temperature statuses in Json about every second.
-The default temperature can be changed while running and is stored in EEPROM to survive power offs.
+The default target temperature can be changed while running and is stored in EEPROM to survive power offs.
 The target temperature can also be set without writing to EEPROM.
 This is useful when using a secondary application to maintain a temperature profile.
 Right now the temperature can only be set with integers.

 Programming of the atmega is done over a mini-usb (ftdi) or via the isp headers.

 Set the target temperature to 91F and write the value to EEPROM to persist across power offs.
 ```json